mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

           ![](/img/vegan2.png)

-          My main learning from this feedback is that buying groceries can be actually painful for some people with dietary restrictions.
+          My main learning from this session is that buying groceries is painful for customers with dietary restrictions.
 So **why not change it so we can make those users feel cared and respected?**
   - backgroundColor: '#FFF'
     column:
       - content: >-
           ### Sitemap

-          A Sitemap is a diagrammatic representation of a hierarchical system.
+          A sitemap is a diagrammatic representation of a hierarchical system.
-          It usually depicts the parent-sibling relationship between pages in a website, showing how subpages might be arranged underneath their parent groupings.
-So I’ve created YoShelf’s **sitemap**:
+          It usually depicts the parent-sibling relationship between pages in a website, showing how subpages might be arranged underneath their parent groupings:
       - content: '![](/img/sitemap_ok-1024x436.png)'
   - backgroundColor: '#FFF'
     column: